 If you hold genuine and sincere religious beliefs which are contrary to the practices of immunization, you may be exempt from these requirements.
 If you request religious exemption, you will need to submit an explanation in writing.
 You may be asked to provide additional information or to meet with the Senior Director of Counseling & Accessibility Services for approval of a religious exemption.

 You may be granted an exemption to these immunization requirements if a physician has determined that a particular vaccine(s) required is not advisable for you due to medical contraindication.
 If it’s determined this particular vaccine(s) is no longer contraindicated, you’ll be required to have the vaccine(s).
-You must submit, in writing, documentation signed by a licensed medical practitioner indicating medical contraindication.
+You must submit, in writing, documentation signed by a physician, physician assistant, or nurse practitioner indicating medical contraindication.
 The temporary or permanent nature of this exemption shall be noted in the medical documentation.

 NOTE: You should understand the consequences of not getting immunized.
 If there is an outbreak or threat of an outbreak of a vaccine preventable disease, non-immune students may be excluded from campus by an order written by the New York State Department of Health.
 The order remains in force until the outbreak or the immediate risk of outbreak has ended.
 It should be noted that extended period of absences from classes can result in academic failure.
 In such cases that you are not able to attend class due to non-immunization and disease outbreak, LIM College will not be responsible for academic failure and/or tuition costs for the enrolled semester.